namoscato/amoscato-client/content/journal/observable-development.md

 +++
 date = "2018-02-14T23:11:00-05:00"
-title = "Observable Development" description = "Parallels are drawn between system operations and software development."
+title = "Observable Development" summary = "Parallels are drawn between system operations and software development."
 +++

 There is a prominent focus on failure in the software systems and operations realm.
 Netflix’s [Chaos Monkey](https://netflix.github.io/chaosmonkey/) was groundbreaking back in 2012, but at this point, its [principles](http://principlesofchaos.org/) are taken for granted in nearly every aspect of a mature infrastructure.
 Resilient distributed systems such as [Apache Kafka](https://kafka.apache.org/) and [Elasticsearch](https://www.elastic.co/products/elasticsearch) are built on the assumption that things will fail.
 Heck, there are even [conferences](https://uptime.events/) on the subject.
 Failure is no doubt an inevitable state of “the machine”.